In this video, we take a look at what Email Authentication means, why it will improve your email delivery - and (from 1m08s onwards) how to set it up.

 One of the great uncertainties in email marketing is whether your emails are being received by your contacts.
 You may find that your email ends up in the junk folder for some contacts.
 Some contact’s mail servers may even quarantine the emails so that it isn’t received at all.

-There are so many factors involved when it comes to deliverability but you can give your emails the absolute best chance of reaching inboxes by setting up these domain records.
+There are plenty of factors involved when it comes to deliverability - and we have some general tips to stop your email being marked as spam as well as some on improving your open rates.
+However, you can give your emails the absolute best chance of reaching inboxes by setting up these domain records.

 A Couple of Points To Note